ChiomaGrace/CodingDojo/Ruby/virtualBox/Fundamentals/guessTheNumber/README.md

 This project practices the understanding of conditional tests.

 The method will be called guess_number, and the input will be the guess.
-There will be three possible outcomes to this method:
+This project writes three possible outcomes to the guess_number method:

 * The user guessed correctly, return "You got it!"
 * The guess was too high, return "Guess was too high!"